kellran/annotations/README.md

 - `annotation_create`: Creates a new lineup, described below.
 Omit parameters to get help text.
   The below commands can be used in combination to provide a more detailed lineup, with where to stand, where to aim, etc.
+  - `annotation_create grenade text`: Creates a set of annotations with predefined values and uses a grenade icon with an arrow to help find the lineup. the text field becomes the name of the lineup.
   - `annotation_create position "text"`: Adds a position on the map with the given text and displayed with a pair of boots
   - `annotation_create spot`: Creates two markers/crosshairs where you are looking to help you align your lineup.